 Entrepreneurs started many of the world’s largest corporations, often in very humble settings.
 Disney and Hewlett-Packard were both started by their founders in a garage.
 As they grew over time, their size required they add bureaucracy as a way to manage their complex business.
 This includes such practices as standardization, rules, policies, multiple levels of approval and matrix management structures.
 These are antibodies to innovation, growth, speed and entrepreneurship.

-However, many large corporations value what entrepreneurship brings – growth, innovation and speed.
-It’s extremely difficult to maintain the culture needed for entrepreneurship in the midst of bureaucracy.
+“Many large corporations value what entrepreneurship brings – growth, innovation and speed”

 These are some of the impacts that I see entrepreneurs having in the workplace.
 What do you see?